mwaylabs/generator-m-ionic/README.md

 ```
 gulp --cordova 'plugin ls'
 ```
-Head over to the [cordova documentation](http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html) to learn how to use the cordova cli.
+Head over to the [cordova cli documentation](http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html) or their [github page](https://github.com/apache/cordova-cli/) to learn how to use the cordova cli.
 Remember that when using generator-m you don't need to install cordova globally!

 Additionally: If you run one of the following cordova commands: `build <platform>`, `run <platform>`, `emulate <platform>`, `prepare <platform>`, then `gulp build` will build your app into the www folder before cordova will take it from there.
 Sometimes this is not what you want.
 Simply add the `--no-build` option and `gulp build` will be skipped.